Have a quick question, comment or piece of advice? Use this form and we'll get right back to you.

 Location: 171 The Commons (171 E. State/MLK Jr. Street, Ithaca, NY 14850) Enter "Center Ithaca" via the Visitor Center on the Commons.

 Hours: Monday through Saturday, 10am to 6:00pm, Sunday, noon to 5:00pm

-Also included in the show will be digital prints of the performance, along with cast bronze miniature shovels alongside a description of cast metal processes.
+Also included in the show are digital prints of the performance, along with cast bronze miniature shovels and a description of cast metal processes.

 Gallery Night: Friday May 2, 5pm to 8pm

 Closing Reception: (during Ithaca Festival) Friday, May 30, 5pm to 7:30pm